 According to the Evertas crypto investment survey, the company worked with a market research firm called Pureprofile.
 Out of the group of institutional respondents who manage billions worth of assets, 25 were based in the United Kingdom and another 25 stemmed from the United States.
 Evertas also detailed that the survey was conducted during the month of July 2020.

-What do you think about the demand for tokens that claim to be backed by physical gold?
-Let us know in the comments below.
+What do you think about the survey respondents saying they believe institutional investors will increase exposure to crypto assets?
+Let us know in the comments section below.

 The post Execs Managing $78B in Assets Say Institutional Investors Plan to Allocate More Cryptocurrencies appeared first on Bitcoin News.